SleekDB/.github/profile/README.md

 ## Hi there 👋

-If you are looking for the SleekDB main repository then please go here: https://github.com/rakibtg/SleekDB
+📣 SleekDB main repository (https://github.com/rakibtg/SleekDB) has been moved to https://github.com/SleekDB/SleekDB